speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

 Starts the Speedment Graphical Tool that can be used to connect to the database and generate code.
 All settings are saved in a JSON configuration file.
 Click [here] () to read more about the graphical tool.

-### Generate (speedment:generate)
+### Generate
-Generated code directly from the JSON configuration file without connecting to the database and without starting the Tool.
+By using the `speedment:generate` target we can generated code directly from the JSON configuration file without connecting to the database and without starting the Tool.

 ### Reload (speedment:reload)
 Reloads the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.